mesosphere/star/README.md

 Star builds two executable programs: _star-probe_ and _star-collect_.

-_star-probe_ is responsible for polling for reachability between endpoints in a network and exposes the results as a REST resource.
+_star-probe_ polls for reachability between endpoints in a network, exposing the results as a REST resource.

 _star-collect_ fetches resources over HTTP and caches them for retrieval.
 It exposes the cached results as a REST resource.
 In